infertux/growatt_exporter/README.md

 The "Growatt OffGrid SPF5000 Modbus RS485 RTU Protocol" PDF document has been a very valuable resource.
 A copy of it is included in this Git repository.
 Thank you to the original author for their work.

+## Other brands

+Would like to monitor Epever/Epsolar Tracer solar charge controllers instead?
+Here is a sister repository for that: https://github.com/infertux/epever_exporter

 ## License

 AGPLv3+